Adding shadows to your photo is vital to grounding an object in a scene when you are making a composite image.

-How to Add Shadows in Photoshop When the Background Is White
+How to Add Shadows to a White Background

-A blank white canvas is the easiest place to begin if you want to add a simple shadow effect.
+A blank white canvas is the easiest place to begin if you want to create a shadow in Photoshop.
 And you can practice the basic steps needed for creating realistic shadows.

-Here you’re going to see how to make a nice soft shadow.
-Not a hard shadow like you’d get from a direct strobe flash.
+Here you’re going to see how to make a nice soft drop shadow.
+Not a hard one like you’d get from a direct strobe flash.

 Create a Drop Shadow

-The first step here is to create a drop shadow.
+The first step is to create a drop shadow.
 This is a fairly straight forward task.

-The drop shadow needs to be stretched out, so it appears to be a cast shadow.
+The drop shadow needs to be stretched out, so it appears more realistic.

 - Now you’ll want to change the direction of the shadow.
-To do this use the menu at the top of the screen.
-Hit Edit>transform>skew.
+Using your dropdown menus, select Edit>Transform>Skew.
 Use the top two anchor points to drag the shadow out.
-In this example I will drag the shadow to the right.
+In this example, I will drag the shadow to the right.
 You can adjust how much you want the shadow to come from the side.
-In this case I’ll drag to around 45 degrees.
+In this case, I’ll drag to around 45 degrees.

 - The shadow is now very long, so you can adjust this as well.
-Go to Edit>transform>scale.
-You’ll now be able to adjust the length of the shadow by dragging the top anchor up or down.
-In this case the shadow length has been shortened.
+Go to Edit>Transform>Scale.
+You’ll now be able to change the length of the shadow by dragging the top anchor up or down.
+In this case, the shadow length has been shortened.

-- Finally you’ll need to warp the shadow so it still fits with the object that is casting it.
+- Finally, you’ll need to warp the shadow, so it still fits with the object that is casting it.
 You’ll need to ensure that the base of the shadow is still in contact with the base of the object.
-Edit>transform>warp.
-Use the anchor points to make sure the shadow is in the correct position.
+Select Edit>Transform>Warp.
+Drag the anchor points to make sure the shadow is in the correct position.

 - Now, adjust the sharpness of the shadow.
 It should be more diffuse the further away from the object it becomes.
-To do this you’ll need to add a Gaussian blur.
-To apply this effect go to filters>blur>Gaussian blur.
-The light shadow layer should have pixel radius of around 25, and the dark shadow layer around 5.
+To do this, you’ll need to add a Gaussian blur.
+Click on the light shadow layer.
+Go to Filters>Blur>Gaussian blur.
+In the dialog box, set the pixel radius around 25.
+Click on the dark shadow and add about 5 pixels of blur.
 You can make the shadow sharper or more diffused by adjusting the pixel radius to your liking.

-How to Create a Shadow in a Landscape Scene
+How to Add Shadows to a Landscape Scene

 Look for the Light Source

-You’ll also want to make sure your shadow matches the colour caste of other shadows within your scene.
+You’ll also want to make sure your shadow matches the colour cast of other shadows in your scene.

-In the scene chosen for this tutorial the light is in front of the camera.
-It has also been diffused by the bamboo forest.
+In the scene chosen for this tutorial, the light is in front of the camera.
+The bamboo forest has also diffused it.

 Paste Your Object Into the Scene

 Our object is a person.
 This person has been cut out of a photo taken on the same day as this photo.
-The light on the model will be consistent with the rest of the scene.
+This helps the light on the model to be consistent with the rest of the scene.
 But we need to add the shadow.
+Here’s how:

-- Create a new layer and then paste the person into the scene.
+- Create a new layer in Photoshop and then paste the object or person into the scene.